 8. Razor or Full Fade

 This look is created with absolutely zero hair from around the ear to one inch or two inches above the ear and towards the back.
-This is done using a straight razor typically and requires a very careful touch.
+Typically, this is done using a straight razor and requires a very careful touch.

 9. Fade with Part